 The HMIC can make one of four judgements regarding force performance: outstanding; good; requires improvement; or inadequate.

-HMIC announced the results of its second assessment in Febuary 2016.
+HMIC announced the results of its third assessment in March 2017.
 It found:

 - The extent to which Merseyside Police is effective at keeping people safe and reducing crime is good.